tederis/mtasa-detour/README.md

 * Generate a project using the premake5 executable.
 * Build a project

-There is two APIs that can be exported: Lua and native C. Lua is used by default.
-To generate a native C API you need to execute premake5 with the following arguments:
+There are two APIs that can be exported: Lua and native C. Lua is used by default.
+To generate native API functions you need to execute premake5 with the following arguments:
 ```
 premake5 --navapi=native
 ```